 1. Rent the movie (our library carries these) or buy The Letter Factory (We keep a copy in the car that we bought.
 We use it so often that the library would have charged us an arm & a leg in overage fees!)
 You can even download the movie onto a Leapster Explorer for a few dollars.

 2. Once I had it, I put it in our car and turned it on whenever we were going anywhere.
 Heading on a road trip or vacation?
 Perfect timing.
 We used it for all of our trips to Pennsylvania to visit family.
-A 6-hour car ride is the perfect time to learn your letters… right?
+A 6-hour car ride is a perfect time to learn your letters… right?

 3. At home?
 Put the movie in for a little break during the day (it’s only 30 minutes).
-Maybe after lunch, for 30 minutes of down-time.
+Maybe after lunch, for 30 minutes of downtime.
 Try this for a week.

 4. Use everything as a learning opportunity.
 If you have on a t-shirt with letters, ask your child to help you name the letters & say their sounds.
 Tell them the answers (repeat after them if they get it right or help them if they miss it).